 - Carl Sagan

-However, technological advancements that have bestowed us with unforeseen benefits have also made existential threats a reality.
-It would be a shame if all this beauty, and our ability to marvel at it, were sacrificed at the altar of human folly.
-Thus, currently I am looking for projects where I can leverage my skills to understand how we might mitigate the existential threats that we face from ourselves.
+Technological advancements resulting from the labor of the people of the world have bestowed us with unforeseen benefits that a few have monopolized.
+This power inequality has made existential threats, like climate change, a reality.
+It would be a shame if all this beauty, and our ability to marvel at it, were sacrificed at the altar of an exploitative social system maintained by violence for the benefit of the few.
+Thus, currently, I am looking for projects where I can leverage my skills to understand the nature of our socio-economic system and mitigate the existential threats that we face from it.
 [More]

-Started work at NASA Goddard Space Flight Center through the Catholic University of America.
+Started work at NASA GSFC through the Catholic University of America (Sep 2020).

 Defended my Ph.D. in Electrical Engineering successfully at Boston University (Aug 2020)